ysabri/GitDrive/docs/index.rst

 The first is a static class method to deserialize protobuf messages.
 For this to work, each constructor is overloaded to accept *just* a protobuf message.
-This way we can initialize a class using just the protoBuf message by setting the protobuf message object to the given proto message.
+This way we can initialize a class using just the protoBuf message by setting the the given proto message to the class's protobuf message object.
 And given the way the getters are made, all the members will be read from the message without us needing to read them out to set them in the constructor.

 The second method is a none static public serialize method.
 This will return the serialized binary array of the proto message object for it to be sent over the wire or stored on disk.